dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 <img alt="Configure custom domain to github website screenshot" title="Configure custom domain to github website screenshot" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/custom-domain-to-github-9.jpg">

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Using github custom domain change the ugly looking _username.github.io_ URL into a _yourdomain.com_ URL.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Using github custom domain, change the ugly looking _username.github.io_ URL into a _yourdomain.com_ URL.
 Learn how to add custom domain to github pages.
 You can also add a new domain to your Jekyll blog using this method.
 {: .intro}

 ## Why should we use a custom domain?